San Pasqual Valley AVA: Soils

-Vineyards
+is derived from wells and is adequate for these purposes.

-The area is planted with a wide range of Vitis vinifera with Grenache, Merlot, Sangiovese, Syrah, Tempranillo and Viognier being some of the most widely planted.
-The AVA is defined roughly to include the valleys formed by the San Dieguito River and its tributaries.
-San Pasqual is the third oldest AVA in California.
-The terrain is varied and rocky with many microclimates.
-The elevations range from 500 to 1500 ft.
-Nearby "Grape Day Park" features "Grape Day Festival" every September to celebrate the harvest time.
-The festival was established in 1908.
+Viiculture

+San Pasqual Valley is planted with a wide range of Vitis vinifera with Grenache, Merlot, Sangiovese, Syrah, Tempranillo and Viognier being some of the most widely planted.
+The terrain is varied and rocky with many microclimates with elevations ranging from 500 to 1500 ft.
 San Pasqual Valley is home to over 16 commercial vineyards, many of which specialize in small-batch, handcrafted wines.
 Some of the most notable wineries include: